 Doctor of Education Degree

 The Ed.D. in School Leadership program is a cohort-based program with a maximum number of 15 students admitted to each cohort.
 Admission to the program occurs once per year and begins during the summer semester.
 The course rollout is designed to facilitate an efficient use of time, with students in the 33 hour track taking six credit hours per semester and completing the program in a minimum of six semesters.
-Those students in the 63 hour track will take nine hours per semester and may finish the program in a minimum of nine semesters.
-Students may complete the Ed.S. degree first and then enter the Ed.D. program.
+Students with only a masters degree should complete the Ed.S. degree in educational leadership first and then apply for the Ed.D. program when the Ed.S. is completed.
 For students who hold an approved Ed.S. degree, reflective of current school leadership standards, consideration for transfer of earned hours will be given through a transcript audit.

 Students are eligible for admission to the Ed.D. in School Leadership degree program based on completion of all application requirements listed:

 - Applicants must complete the online application to the Graduate College.

 - Applicants must pay a $50.00 nonrefundable application fee directly to the Graduate College.